 Understanding chemical trends helps explain practical applications, like why certain salts are used to de-ice roads during winter.

-<H1> Revisiting the Chapter Phenomenon
+<H1> Continuing the Exploration

 Throughout this chapter, you explored the periodic table and its trends.
 The key lies in the position of the elements, which reveals patterns that help to predict the properties of these elements.
 Just as sodium, magnesium, and calcium share similarities due to their position on the table, other elements with similar properties can also be identified using periodic trends.
 This understanding allows us to predict and explain real-world chemical behaviors, such as why specific materials are chosen for construction or manufacturing.